Cycling: Golden girl Kenny puzzled by omnium changes

-LONDON Britain's track cycling golden girl Laura Kenny says drastic changes to the omnium event she has owned at the past two Olympics have left her scratching her head.
+LONDON (Reuters) - Britain's track cycling golden girl Laura Kenny says drastic changes to the omnium event she has owned at the past two Olympics have left her scratching her head.

 Her name was not the only thing different as she cranked back into action at the Revolution Series in London's velodrome on Friday - her first race since winning team pursuit and omnium gold in Rio as Laura Trott.